WikipediaLibrary/TWLight/docs/admin.md

 * from the `Action:` dropdown, select `Deactivate selected accounts` (do NOT select the delete function) and press `Go`

 This will perform the following steps:
-* delete the user's email and, if known, their real name, affiliation, occupation, and country of residence
+* delete the user's email and, if known, their real name, affiliation, and country of residence
 * set their account to inactive

 "Inactive" means the following: